MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 				Miles Gould: Dual numbers
 			</h4>
 			<p>
 				Like the complex numbers, the dual numbers are 2D vectors of real numbers with a rule that allows you to multiply them together.
 But the multiplication rule is different - instead of i² = -1, we have ε² = 0.
-This means that the ""imaginary"" part of a dual number behaves like an infinitesimal difference, and obeys the chain and product rules for derivatives.
+This means that the "imaginary" part of a dual number behaves like an infinitesimal difference, and obeys the chain and product rules for derivatives.
 This is behind the magical-seeming trick of automatic differentiation, which makes training modern deep neural networks feasible.
 			</p>
 		</article>
 		<p>